Editorialization (online content)

-Editorialization refers to all operations of organization and structuring of content on the web, and more broadly in the digital environment.
+Editorialization as it exists in an online context refers to all operations of organization and structuring of content on the web, and more broadly in the digital environment.
 Characterized as a continuous process (in time) and open (in space), the concept of editorialization allows to clarify the processes of production, diffusion and validation of knowledge, specific to the digital environment.

 Editorialization is therefore a key concept in the understanding of digital culture and its epistemological turn.

 Background

 Introduction of the term in France

 While the term editorialization appeared in French, it seems to be anglophone at first.
 It is important to note that the two terms have two different meanings. « Editorialization », which is derived from the term « editorialize », signifies « to express an opinion in the form of an editorial».
 Whereas in French, this term has acquired a broader meaning through its use, particularly in relation to digital culture and new forms of knowledge production.

 In 2007, the term « editorialization » is used by Bruno Bachimont who defines it as a « process that consists in enlisting resources for inclusion in a new publication ».

 Considering it as an exploitation of content based on the search for information, but not limited to it, Bruno Bachimont insists that editorialization is an adaptation of pre-existing content to the digital environment.

 In the same year, following the tradition of revitalizing document research, Manuel Zacklad (2007) defines editorialization as a particular type of documentarisation.
 Documentarisation can be part of a sophisticated division of labor, in both traditional and web environments, which contains different stages: authorial documentarisation (an author's work on the medium to give it an internal coherence), editorial (inclusion in a genre and a collection), broadcast (aimed at facilitating material access) and appropriation (produced by readers and commentators).
 According to this typology, editorialization is a kind of documentarisation aimed at rendering several documents more consistent as part of a collection, a portal, a website, a blog.
 It is also increasingly implemented by new actors.

 It is by entering into the perspective initiated by Bachimont, that from 2008, the research laboratory on the new forms of editorialization at the Maison des Sciences de l'Homme Paris Nord - MSH Paris Nord adjusts the definition by applying it to content, which develops directly in the digital environment.

 Since 2008, the concept of editorialization has been largely theorized in Francophone research, notably through the seminar "Digital Writing and Editorialization" founded in 2008 by Marcello Vitali-Rosati, Gérard Wormser, Nicolas Sauret and Anne-Laure Brisac and joined in 2015 by a team from the Dicen-IDF laboratory led by Louise Merzeau.
 In April 2015, Jérôme Valluy listed 70 academic publications explicitly dealing with the concept in a selective bibliography.
 Valluy indicates, however, that all of this work is not representative of the subject with regard to its completeness or the themes, subject matter and approaches deployed when addressing the issue of editorialization.